Sara Escudero: Career

-In early 2019 Sara debuted in the world of cinema as a director with the short film Dorothy, Ninette y un billete de 50, which also produces.
+In early 2019 Escudero debuted in the world of cinema as a director with the short film Dorothy, Ninette y un billete de 50, which also produces.
 The short film is starred by Antonia San Juan and Belinda Washington, and features the appearances of Ramón Langa and Alex O'Dogherty.
 The short film premiered in July at the 42nd edition of the Elche International Independent Film Festival in the official section, opting for an award in Novel Author category.
 Shortly after, in the same year, she produced and directed the short film Por error, where she also acts with a secondary character (councilor).
 The short film stars actor Juan Logar and is based on a true story.

-On 13 July 2019, the 13th program of "Juego de niños" is broadcast in La 1, presented by Javier Sardà, in which Sara and Alfred García compete with the usual dynamics of the program, based on descriptions and analysis of the world told by children.
+On 13 July 2019, the 13th program of "Juego de niños" is broadcast in La 1, presented by Javier Sardà, in which Escudero and Alfred García compete with the usual dynamics of the program, based on descriptions and analysis of the world told by children.